-Dry ice and water ice have similar applications, but their physical properties affect the way they are used and handled.
+Dry ice and water ice have similar applications, but their physical properties affect how they are used and handled.
 Here are a few simple differences between the two that could help you choose the best ice for the job!

-Dry ice maintains a temperature of -109.3°F giving it three times the cooling energy per volume than water ice.
+Dry ice maintains a temperature of -109.3°F, giving it three times the cooling energy per volume than water ice.
 What does this mean?
-Dry ice stays colder and lasts longer than water ice.
-Water ice will melt much faster and need to frequently be replaced to keep items cool.
+Dry ice stays colder and lasts longer than water ice, and water ice will melt much faster and need to be replaced to keep items cool frequently.

 When not in use, water ice must be stored in a refrigerated unit or risk it rapidly melting before use.
-Dry ice should be stored in a well-insulated container to slow sublimation, no refrigeration necessary.
-It is also recommended that dry ice be kept in a well ventilated area to ensure the CO2 created from sublimation does not displace the oxygen in the air.
+Dry ice should be stored in a well-insulated container to slow sublimation; no refrigeration is necessary.
+Dry ice should be kept in a well-ventilated area to ensure the CO2 created from sublimation does not displace the oxygen in the air.